-\ Note: Venue hire support applications for the use of the Darebin Intercultural Centre, Darebin Arts Centre are subject to specific eligibility criteria.
-Please be advised that due to the COVID19 pandemic, Council's venues may not be available or, if available, some restrictions may apply and must be implemented by the groups using Council's venues.
+\ Note: Venue hire support applications for the use of the Darebin Arts and Northcote Town Hall Arts Centers are subject to specific eligibility criteria.
+Please be advised Council's venues may not be available on the dates you require or, if available, some restrictions may apply for groups using Council's venues.